Saumy-m/HTH2/README.md

-SkillBuddy

-Build New Skills, Make New Friends
+SkillBuddy: Build New Skills, Make New Friends

-Authors:

-Rayyan Sait

-Saumya Mehta

-Damon Gee
+Authors: Rayyan Sait, Saumya Mehta, Damon Gee

-Requirements:

-MongoDB

-node.js
+Requirements: MongoDB, node.js

 SKillBuddy is a self-improvement app designed to connect people with the best motivator: other people.
 It's a friendship app catered to post-secondary students looking to get better at their hobbies, habits,